top of page

 National Honor Society is a student organization whose pillars are scholarship, leadership, service, and character.
 Students must attain and maintain a grade point of 3.5 in order to be considered for the group.
 New candidates in grades 10th-12th are encouraged to apply.
 Forms are available from Mrs Osth or outside 613 on the bulletin board.
 Students in 9th grade are encouraged to work to the best of their abilities so they may be considered for membership their sophomore year.

-The Class of 2024 Please make sure to sign up for the Remind Class of 2024.
-Send a message to either me, Mrs Osth, at osthj@nzisd.org or Kori Batten the counselor at battenk@nzisd.org.
+The Class of 2027 Please make sure to regularly check your email for messages related to the class.
+You can also send a message to either me, Mrs Osth, at osthj@nzisd.org or Dawn Grove groved@nzisd.org.

 bottom of page